vairam27012001/python/README.md

-project 1 (sum of digits in a number)
+project 1 (sum of digits in a number from newtonschool course)